20 Red Flags Your Partner Can't Wait to Break Up With You

 They seem to be a million miles away.

-They're slowly pulling away from communication with you.
+They're slowly pulling away from communication.

-They're grumpy or argumentative around you constantly.
+They're constantly grumpy or argumentative around you.

-There are fewer sweet moments during intercourse.
+There are fewer intimate moments.

-They're happier when they're with their friends.
+They're happier with other people.

 They flirt with other people.